Sports events hit by the coronavirus epidemic

 * The Czech Republic’s state security council decided the country would host a World Cup biathlon event in Nove Mesto on March 5-8 without spectators.

+* The final event of the snowboard slopestyle World Cup, that was scheduled for March 17-22 in Spindleruv Mlyn resort in the Czech Republic, has been canceled.
+Around 12,000 spectators were expected to watch 100 riders compete.

+* The ICC have postponed the men’s Cricket World Cup Challenge League A that was set to begin on March 16 in Malaysia.
+Canada, Denmark, Malaysia, Qatar, Singapore, and Vanuatu were set to take part.

-Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, and Frank Pingue in Toronto; Editing by Peter Rutherford/Ed Osmond/Clare Fallon/Pritha Sarkar
+Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Frank Pingue in Toronto, and Robert Muller in Prague; Editing by Lisa Shumaker and Clarence Fernandez